rsyncOSX/RsyncOSXsched/README.md

 ![](icon/menuapp.png)

-This is the `menu app` for executing scheduled tasks in RsyncOSX.
-Scheduled tasks are added in RsyncOSX, quit RsyncOSX and let the menu app take care of executing the scheduled tasks.
+This is the `menu app` (RsyncOSXsched.app) for executing scheduled tasks in RsyncOSX.
+Scheduled tasks are added in RsyncOSX.
+Quit RsyncOSX and let the menu app take care of executing the scheduled tasks.
 RsyncOSX does **not** execute scheduled tasks.
+Scheduled tasks are only added and deleted in RsyncOSX.

-The `menu app` should be started from RsyncOSX.
+The `menu app` can be started from RsyncOSX.
 This require paths for both apps to be entered into userconfiguration.
 The paths are used for activating the apps from either within RsyncOSX or RsyncOSXsched.
-Adding paths for applications automatically enables, if both apps are found, executing scheduled apps in the `menu app`.
-To disable delete paths.

 ![](screenshots/userconfig.png).